 The way forward

-If MTN Ghana does not block numbers for reports of Mobile Money fraud activity, then, surely, there has to be a way to keep subscribers safe from the actions of these fraudsters.
+If MTN Ghana does not block numbers for reports of Mobile Money fraud activity, then, indeed, there has to be a way to keep subscribers safe from the actions of these fraudsters.

-Of course, there’s much the telco is working on — in collaboration with the police — to arrest this canker.
-However, the biggest preventive method lies on you as a MoMo account owner.
-So much has been said about not entertaining phone calls from strange numbers in relation to money transfers and fantastic business deals.
+Of course, there’s much the telco is working on to arrest this canker in collaboration with the police.
+However, the biggest preventive method lies with you as a MoMo account owner.
+So much has been said about not entertaining phone calls from unknown numbers in relation to money transfers and fantastic business deals.

-MTN Ghana can embark on all the education drives and put all the best measures in place, but if the individual is naive then, anyone with a flair for fraud would easily play a quick one on that person.
+MTN Ghana can embark on all the education drives and put all the best measures in place, but if the individual is naive, anyone with a flair for fraud would easily play a quick one on that person.

 … … …